 Your systems and records for the premises must show that you are following the Technical File.
 Revenue will also check for traceability of products.
 You must describe your systems and records when you submit your application form.

 Revenue will, on request, issue a certificate that the processes carried out at the production facilities are verified.

 You can move the product from one verified facility to another verified facility in Ireland for maturation or bottling.
-In addition to GI requirements you must insure that you are compliant with excise regulations on the movement of duty suspended product.
+In addition to Geographical Indication (GI) requirements, you must ensure that you are compliant with excise regulations on the movement of duty suspended product.